 \subsection{Complex multiplication for rank-two finite Drinfeld modules}

 Rank-two Drinfeld modules over finite fields enjoy a theory of complex multiplication which shares many similarities with that of elliptic curves defined over finite fields.
-The main difference is that imaginary quadratic number fields are replaced by imaginary quadratic function fields, namely quadratic extensions of $\Fq(X)$ for which the place at infinity does not split.
+The main difference is that imaginary quadratic number fields are replaced by imaginary quadratic function fields, namely quadratic extensions of $\Fq(X)$ for which the place at infinity associated to the discrete valuation ring ramifies.

 We start by fixing a nonzero prime ideal $\pid\subset\Fq[X]$ and by considering Drinfeld modules in $\Dr_2(\Fq[X], L)$, where $L$ is a finite extension of $\Fq[X]/\pid$ endowed with the canonical map $\gamma: \Fq[X]\onto\Fq[X]/\pid\into L$.
 A Drinfeld module $\phi\in\Dr_2(\Fq[X], L)$ is completely described by the image $\phi_X$ of $X$, which is an Ore polynomial of the form